darkfeline/dantalian/doc/dev/fuse.rst

 FUSE/Mounted Library Specification
 ==================================

-The Library API requires a :meth:`mount()` method, which uses FUSE to mount a virtual file system representation of the library.
+The dantalian library API requires a :meth:`mount()` method, which uses FUSE to mount a virtual file system representation of the library.

 The mounted library provides a standard file-system-like interface to libraries.
 While the dantalian implementation of the library already